How moving conditions vary across Exeter

 8) Why neighbourhood traffic patterns delay moves

-School zones and popular retail corridors create brief but intense surges.
+School zones and busy retail corridors create brief but intense surges.
 Vans can be delayed entering or exiting estates, and crews may miss planned windows at the destination, forcing slower handling or a re-sequenced load that extends the schedule.

 Practical planning checklist